 SEC.
-3.13 CONTRACT CHANGES - UNANTICIPATED AMENDMENTS
+3.12 CONTRACT CHANGES - UNANTICIPATED AMENDMENTS

-During this contract, the contractor may be required to perform additional work.
+During the course of this contract, the contractor may be required to perform additional work.
 That work will be within the general scope of the initial contract.
-When additional work is required, the project director will provide the contractor a written description of the additional work and request the contractor to submit a firm time schedule for accomplishing the additional work and a firm price for the additional work.
+When additional work is required, the Project Manager will provide the contractor a written description of the additional work and request the contractor to submit a firm time schedule for accomplishing the additional work and a firm price for the additional work.
 Cost and pricing data must be provided to justify the cost of such amendments per AS 36.30.400.

-The contractor will not commence additional work until the procurement officer has secured any required state approvals necessary for the amendment and issued a written contract amendment, approved by the Commissioner of the Department of Education and Early Development or the Commissioner's designee.
+The contractor will not commence additional work until the procurement officer has secured any required state approvals necessary for the amendment and issued a written contract amendment, approved by the Commissioner of the Department of Administration or the Commissioner's designee.

 SEC.
-3.14 NONDISCLOSURE AND CONFIDENTIALITY
+3.13 NONDISCLOSURE AND CONFIDENTIALITY